eatidal/SDA-Data-Science-Bootcamp-Final-Project/README.md

 * Lets put an imaginary line at 6.2 development index on y axis, Most of the yellow dots are below 6.2 index and purple dots above this line.
 We have more employees look for a change in cities with low development index.
 * **City development index is an important factor who look for change.**

+## Machine Learning
 ### Feature Selection
 ![Image](https://github.com/eatidal/SDA-Data-Science-Final-Project/blob/main/Images/Correlation%20between%20features.gif)

  From the above heatmap we can clearly observe that the target has a high dependance on the city_development_index which means candidates from city with higher amount of development index don't tend to change their jobs (corr is negative).

- According to my approach in selecting feature, I Selected top 10 features from the data which is the best number that fit to my models.
+ According to my approach in selecting feature by 'feature_selection' technique, I Selected top 10 features from the data which is the best number that fit to my models.

  The 10 features that are selected are :
 * city